AndesPooh258/Computer-Vision/Assignment 4 - Optical Flow Estimation/code/README.md

 Preparation
-a. download data from given link and put them under the 'data/' and 'open_challenge/data' folders (you can use 'ln -s' to create a soft link the data)
+1. download data from given link and put them under the 'data/' and 'open_challenge/data' folders (you can use 'ln -s' to create a soft link the data)
-b. python requirements
+2. python requirements
    - numpy
    - PyTorch (> 1.0)
    - scipy